about

 A past fellow at Cherry Lane, Sundance Theatre Institute, and Playwrights Realm , she has also received residencies and commissions from NAATCO, The Workshop Theatre, Djerassi, SPACE at Ryder Farm, Merrimack Repertory Theater, University of Rochester’s International Theatre Program, Ma-Yi Theater, the Flea, and the SF Arts Commission.
 She is an alum of Ars Nova’s Play Group, the Civilians R&D Group, the Lark’s New York Stage & Film Vassar Retreat, and New York Stage and Film’s inaugural NYSAF NEXUS project.

 As an educator, she has taught writing and playwriting at Columbia University, New York University, the University of Rochester, and elsewhere.
 A native New Yorker, she was based in San Francisco for several years, when she served as artistic director of Kearny Street Workshop and co-director of Locus Arts, and developed work as a writer and performer at Bindlestiff, AATC, Playground, standup spots, and other artistic homes.
-She wrote on three seasons of ABC’s The Good Doctor (seasons 4-6), and is a member of Dramatist Guild and WGAW.
+She wrote on three seasons of ABC’s The Good Doctor (seasons 4-6), and is a member of Dramatists Guild and WGAW.
 MFA: Columbia University and NYU/Tisch GMTWP.

 Artist Statement

-I consider my plays to be deep dives into unfigureoutables, landing in unresolved, ambiguous places.
-My work explores intersections and collisions of race, gender, science & technology, and centers characters occupying some kind of marginal space – this has always been my natural impulse, part of my own perspective moving through the world, but in doing so I hope to contribute to efforts to illuminate and elevate marginalized voices – to tell stories that broaden and deepen our sense of what it is to be human, and human in this particular world.
-My work is inherently political (which is true of all work; still, sometimes needs to be said).
+My work explores crisis and catastrophe, wrestles with intersections of race, gender, and science & technology, and centers characters occupying some kind of marginal space.
+This centering has always been my natural impulse, part of my own perspective moving through the world, but I also hope to tell stories that broaden and deepen our sense of what it is to be human, and human in this particular, totally insane, totally appalling, and jawdroppingly beautiful, world.
+I’m also curious about our evolving humanity – how who we are on a contemporary today level intersects with who we are on a primal level, and who we are becoming.